rigdev/docs/docs/examples/oauth.md

 }
 ```

-With these additions, redeploy the capsule and try and login with different users and add some data.
+With these additions, redeploy the capsule, try and login with different users, and add some data.
 You should see that the data on the page is user-specific and persists over time.

 This concludes this basic example of how to set up OAuth for user creation/login, using it in a simple web app, and persisting user-specific data.